sangamsaisrivinay/golang/fcc-tutorial/readme.md

 }
 </pre>

-## for loop: iterating arrays, slices, maps using loops
+## range - for loop: iterating arrays, slices, maps using loops

 `range` actually iterates over and prints the indeces of the datastructure in case of array, slice to get the actual values we use 2 variables to access it